lab-cosmo/sphericart/docs/src/index.rst

     using
     maths

-If you are using this library for your academic work, you can cite it as
+If you are using sphericart for your academic work, you can cite it as

 .. code-block::